Ukulele Shabbat for Families

 What did you say?
 Oh, it's Hebrew for "here comes the train, going around and around on its wheels."
 Yes, the "1" and only "A" train.
 Yes, we also sing in English and Spanish.

-Families of all backgrounds are warmly welcomed at Ukulele Shabbat, which is designed for babies through age three, with their parent or caregiver.
-And if you have grandparents or other family visiting, or older siblings home on school vacation, they're welcome to join us, too!
+Families of all backgrounds are warmly welcomed at Ukulele Shabbat, which is designed for babies and toddlers, with their parent or caregiver.
+In our virtual format, it's easy for grandparents to Zoom in, too!